 Both Aspen and Santa Fe are good destinations for a couple's getaway.

 Couples visit Aspen frequently as it offers plenty of romantic activities.
 Aspen is both a popular ski destination as well as an established town.
 There are many great restaurants and activities that couples can enjoy.

-Santa Fe is a good ski town for couples to visit.
+Santa Fe is a nice destination for couples.
 There are many romantic inns around town, each with a lot of character.
 The town also has a lot of atmosphere that makes for a romantic getaway.